 The most beautiful places around Maastricht's city wall

 What makes Maastricht so special?
-Its fantastic locals, special shops and gastronomic offerings...
+Its fantastic inhabitants, exceptional shopping and gastronomic offerings...
 Yes, it certainly is.
 But the Limburg capital's historical past does provide its unique charm.
 The city's city wall symbolically holds this charm together.
 Around the city wall, you will find all kinds of beautiful places that are definitely worth a visit.

 • Walking along city walls in Maastricht